jamarino/IntervalTree/README.md

 ## Limitations

-1. The feature set is currently quite limited, only adding intervals and querying for specific values is supported.
+Please see the section on [Thread Safety](#thread-safety).

-1. `LightIntervalTree` and `QuickIntervalTree` are limited to approximately 2 billion intervals.
+`LightIntervalTree` and `QuickIntervalTree` are limited to approximately 2 billion intervals.
 This is because `int`s are used as "pointers" as an optimization.
 Storing 2 billion intervals would take approximately 50GB~100GB of memory, so this limitation is mostly theoretical.

 ## Performance